Rohit-RA-2020/open-coder/pkg/indexer/README.md

 - Scan and discover code files in a directory
 - Automatically exclude binary files, images, and large files (>1MB)
 - Respect .gitignore patterns for intelligent filtering
+- **AST-based semantic chunking** for Go, JavaScript/TypeScript, and Python (extracts functions, classes, methods)
-- Break files into overlapping chunks for better context
+- Fallback to line-based overlapping chunks for unsupported languages
+- Split large functions/classes into sub-chunks with overlap
 - Generate AI-powered summaries of code chunks
 - Create vector embeddings for semantic search
-- Store everything in Qdrant vector database
+- Store everything in Qdrant vector database with rich metadata

 ## Structure